Knowledge Transfer based Evolutionary Deep Neural Network for Intelligent Fault Diagnosis: Theoretical Background

 \subsection{Domain Adaptation}

-If the target datasets have different distribution from the source data, the DNN trained on the source data fails to classify correctly on the target data. \cite{wLu}.
+If the target datasets have different distributions from the source data, the DNN trained on the source data fails to classify correctly on the target data.
 The diagnostic model trained on the source data needs to be fine-tuned using the target data to shift the classifier shown in Fig. \ref{fig:doAdapt}.

-Maximum Mean Discrepancy (MMD) minimization is the most popular method for the domain adaptation to the change in distribution.
+Maximum Mean Discrepancy (MMD) minimization is the most popular method for domain adaptation to the change in distribution.
 It measures the non-parametric distance for the domain shift on the reproducing kernel Hilbert space (RKHS). \cite{rkhs}.
-The Ref. \cite{aks_quick} has suggested a method for quick training of a new DNN model for the target data using the model trained on source data via classification loss plus MMD term minimization.